-Cache::Invalidate will remove all entries for it.
+To allow rapid integration and ease developer workload, a simple interface was chosen.
+As this work primarily focuses on caching static data, the choice was made only to provide cache invalidation and not synchronization.
+Given a memory address, Cache::Invalidate will remove all entries for it.
 The other two operations are provided in one single function, which we shall call Cache::Access henceforth, receiving a data pointer and size it takes care of either submitting a caching operation if the pointer received is not yet cached or returning the cache entry if it is.
 The cache placement and assignment of the task to accelerators are controlled by the user.
 In addition to the two basic operations outlined before, the user also is given the option to flush the cache using Cache::Flush of unused elements manually or to clear it completely with Cache::Clear.
-This interface is represented on the right block of Figure 4.1 labelled 'Cache'.

 As caching is performed asynchronously, the user may wish to wait on the operation.
 This would be beneficial if there are other threads making progress in parallel while the current thread waits on its data becoming available in the faster cache, speeding up local computation.
 To achieve this, the Cache::Access will return an instance of an object which from hereinafter will be referred to as CacheData.
 Through CacheData::GetDataLocation a pointer to the cached data will be retrieved, while also providing CacheData::WaitOnCompletion which must only return when the caching operation has completed and during which the current thread is put to sleep, allowing other threads to progress.
-Figure 4.1 also documents the public interface for CacheData on the left block labelled as such.